Lyn-L/hliu/index.md

 I am a JSPS Fellowship Researcher (日本学術振興会外国人特別研究員) from the National Institute of Informatics, Japan, working with Prof. Shin'ichi Satoh.
 I received my doctoral degree from Xiamen University.
 My research interests are in machine learning and computer vision, especially in hashing-based machine learning, Riemannian-based machine learning, and deep adversarial learning.

 ## News
+- Two paper is accepted to the ECCV.
 - [Call for Papers] Submission Deadline: Oct.
 15, 2022.
 [Electronics Special Issue on Multimedia Content Analysis, Management and Retrieval: Trends and Challenges.](https://www.mdpi.com/journal/electronics/special_issues/multimedia_AMR)
 - One paper is accepted to the MIR.